What genealogy fan wouldn't be thrilled to find their ancestor's hometown records online?

 Here are 5 steps to creating your ancestral hometown database from your downloaded files:

 - Examine the records for the fields you want to capture.
-For example, birth records may contain the baby's name and birth date; father's name, age and occupation; mother's name and age; their address; and the baby's baptism date.
+For example, birth records may contain the baby's name and birth date; father's name, age and occupation; mother's name and age; the address where the baby was born or where the father lived (not always the same); and the baby's baptism date.
 Death records will contain different facts, and so will marriage records.

 - Create columns in your spreadsheet to hold all the facts.
 I keep birth, death and marriage records on different sheets in my Excel file so they can have different column headings.